5 Worst Wrestling Shoes: Guide for Athletic Footwear

 The Slippery Suspect

 When traction fails, so does your game.
-If you’re slipping more than gripping:
+If you’re slipping more than gripping then it means then shoes you are wearing are slippery:

 • Material Check: A shoe’s grip comes from its sole.
 If it feels too smooth or doesn’t have a pattern conducive to grip, beware.